 K.A.
 Killed in action

 D.W.
 Died of Wounds

 D.A.
 Died of Accident

 W.A.
 Wounded in Action

-Please note that Soldiers of the Great War does not include all of the names and pictures of fallen soldiers in World War I. For more complete information about the use and limitations of the database see the following articles:
+Completeness: Please note that Soldiers of the Great War does not include all names and pictures of fallen soldiers in World War I. As described in the book’s introduction:

 “We soon learned it would be impossible to obtain the photographs of all the soldiers who died in the great war.
 Many left no photographs, the relatives of many others were reluctant to part with the picture they had, and in some cases conditions were met most unfavorable to the enterprise, but with an abiding faith in the value of this record to the relatives and friends of the departed soldiers, and to the public as a historical record, the association continued its labors with an increasing degree of success.
 The collection of materials continued for the period of over one year, during which time they were made ready for publication.”
 (For more, see Author’s Introduction (1920)

 Hometown vs Residence at Enrollment: Please note that the soldiers’ communities, as listed in Soldiers of the Great War, are where they were living when they joined the military, which may not be where they grew up or are memorialized.
 Thus searching here only by residence may miss some individuals whose photos are in the archives.
 If you have a list of names from a community’s memorial, a search by name may bring up the missing images.